-- 1. The City's first investment strategy is to assure that anticipated cash flows are matched with adequate investment liquidity. - 2.
-The second investment strategy is to create a portfolio structure that will experience minimal volatility during economic cycles (high quality paper, short-to-mid-term maturities, laddered or barbell maturity structures). - 3.
-The third investment strategy is to maintain maximum dollar weighted average maturity of 365 days or less and will be calculated using the stated final maturity date of each security.
+- 1. The City's first investment strategy is to ensure that anticipated cash flows are matched with adequate investment liquidity. - 2.
+The second investment strategy is to create a portfolio structure that will experience minimal volatility during economic cycles (high-quality paper, short-to-mid-term maturities, laddered or barbell maturity structures). - 3.
+The third investment strategy is to maintain a maximum dollar-weighted average maturity of 365 days or less which will be calculated using the stated final maturity date of each security.
+[PFIA 2256.005(b)(4)(c)]